Cradle of Filth: Music for Nations era (1996–2001)

-The re-worked and re-recorded Dusk... and Her Embrace followed the same year: a critically acclaimed breakthrough album that greatly expanded the band's fan-base throughout Europe and the rest of the world.
-Cradle's inaugural album for Music for Nations set the tone for what was to follow.
-The album's production values matched the band's ambition for the first time, whilst Filth's vocal gymnastics were at their most extreme.
+The re-worked and re-recorded Dusk... and Her Embrace followed the same year.
+It was a critically acclaimed breakthrough that expanded the band's fan-base throughout Europe and the rest of the world.
+Cradle of Filth's first album for Music for Nations set the tone for what would follow.
+The album's production values matched the band's ambition, whilst Filth's vocals were at their most extreme.